compsocialscience/summer-institute/2025/wits-standrews/apply.md

 ### How much does the summer institute cost?

-There is no registration cost for participating in the summer institute.
-Furthermore, thanks to our generous sponsor, the National Science Foundation, we will be able to cover accommodation and meals for all accepted participants.
-We also have limited scholarships to cover round-trip airfare for participants from other African countries.
+There is no registration cost for participating in the summer institute, and participants would be expected to fund their travel and associated expenses.